 Until October 2015, any cars under Category A, B, or C would need to pass a Vehicle Identity Check (VIC) before the DVLA would provide a V5C for the car.

 Nowadays though, following updates in UK regulations, the VIC test is no longer required, but only Category C, D, S, and N vehicles can apply for a V5C – Cat A and B are unable to go back onto the roads.

 Can I drive a salvage car?

 As long as you have registered the salvage car and have the right insurance, there’s no reason why you cannot drive the salvage car once it is repaired.
 It is prudent to get a new MOT after the repairs have been completed so that you can ensure that it is road-worthy and full compiant with UK legal requirements.

 If you’re looking to sell a car that has sustained damage, come to us at Scrap Car Comparison.
-With a large database of trusted scrap and salvage buyers, we’ll be able to get you the best deal for your vehicle and make sure it goes to the right place.
+With a large database of trusted scrap and salvage buyers throughout the UK, we’ll be able to get you the best deal for your vehicle and make sure it goes to the right place.
 Get a quote today to find out how much you could make.

 If you’d like further information, you can download our salvage car guide here.